Mawellll/CPE313-Activities/README.md

 # CPE313-Activities
-Hello! my name is Emmanuel Abo, I am currently studying Advanced Machine Learning and Deep Learning.
+Hello! my name is Emmanuel Abo, I am currently studying Advanced Machine Learning and Deep Learning at **Technological Institute of the Philippines**.
+😃